 Have you ever had to deal with a tenant harassing landlords?
 Maybe you found out that your tenant is threatening to sue?
-Or perhaps you’ve just received a letter from a tenant’s attorney, or you’ve had heated conversations with your tenant who is making threats, and you’re wondering what you should do.
+Or perhaps you’ve just received a letter from a tenant’s attorney, or you’ve had heated conversations with your tenant who is making threats, and you’re wondering what you should do or what are your rights if the tenant destroys your property.
 Luckily, you’ve come to the right place.

 First off, it’s essential to recognize that this can be a pretty scary situation to be in.
 An attorney sends you a letter on behalf of a tenant, and now you’re more than likely freaking out because you don’t know what to do.
 Sadly, this happens quite often.
 Tenants often threaten to sue their landlords.